guillermodulce/eCommerce_Elektra/README.md

 For database management I used Sqlite 3 and Sqlite Studio for some optimizations.

-In future implementations, stock management and cost and supplier information will be included.
+In future implementations, stock management, cost and supplier information will be included.
 The development of the shopping cart will have the possibility of paying with crypto assets, digital wallets and credit cards.